justlostintime/BrainF__K/README.md

 # BrainF__K
-This is a simple implemention of the Brain F__K interpreter it can be used to learn simple cpu/instruction execution. jits for c, asm, rust are also provided.
+This is a simple implementation of the Brain F__K interpreter it can be used to learn simple cpu/instruction execution. jits for c, asm, rust are also provided.

 #### Some examples from the following: